JZDataWorks/RepData_PeerAssessment1/PA1_template.md

 ##  NA's   :2304     (Other)   :15840
 ```

-##What are mean total number of steps taken per day?
+##What is mean total number of steps taken per day?

 1. Calculate the total number of steps taken per day
 2. Make a histogram of the total number of steps taken each day